matthewjgordon/CoWrite/README.md

 The system doesn’t store, share, or transmit any of your data.
 Everything stays within the active chat session.

 That said, **your LLM provider likely handles data differently.** Depending on your platform (ChatGPT, Claude, Gemini, or others), your session may be logged or reviewed per their privacy policy.
 You are responsible for what you share.

+### Local Data (User-Info.md)
+CoWrite also includes a local file, `User-Info.md`, used to personalize your experience and provide context during sessions.
+This file lives entirely on your device — it is never uploaded, transmitted, or synced.

+For your protection, `User-Info.md` is excluded from version control (`.gitignore`), ensuring personal information cannot be committed or shared if you use Git or GitHub.
+A template and example version are provided so you can safely create and maintain your local copy.

 ---